-Note that these are the earliest possible dates for your scores to come out.
-Many students have their scores delayed by a few days as the ACT gets all the test scores together.
+Again, note that these are the earliest possible dates for your ACT scores to come out.
+Many students have their scores delayed by a few days as ACT, Inc., gets all the scores together.
 Don't be too alarmed if your test scores are delayed by a week.
-Beyond that point, you should call the ACT to ask about the status of your test.
+Beyond that point, however, I suggest calling ACT, Inc., to ask about the status of your test.

-ACT Writing scores come out two weeks after your multiple choice scores are released.
-The ACT does a great job of getting its scores out as early as possible, instead of waiting for all students to be ready before releasing them in a batch.
+In addition, ACT Writing scores usually come out about two weeks after your multiple-choice scores are released.
+ACT, Inc., does a great job of getting its scores out as early as possible instead of waiting for all students to be ready before releasing them in a batch.

 What Time Do ACT Scores Come Out?

 If your test scores don't show up after this time on a particular day, you'll have to wait a whole day to check if they come out the day after.
-This will help with stress, so you don't check back compulsively throughout the day!
+This information will hopefully help with your stress and keep you from compulsively checking for scores throughout the day!

 When Are ACT Scores Available to Schools?

-It’s also important to note that ACT, Inc. will not send out your scores until your whole test is scored, so if you’ve taken the Writing section, your scores won’t get sent out until your Writing scores are also done.
+It’s also important to note that ACT, Inc., will not send out your ACT scores until your whole test has been scored.
+So if you’ve taken the Writing section, your scores won’t go out until your Writing scores, too, have been determined.

-Special Note: If you took the ACT through State and District, School, or DANTES testing, your online scores will likely not be available until after you receive your paper score report in the mail.
+Special Note: If you took the ACT through State and District, School, or DANTES testing, your online scores will likely not become available until after you get your paper score report in the mail.

 How Do I Check My ACT Score?

-The fastest way to view your ACT score is through your online ACT account.
-To view your ACT results, start by clicking here to log into your online account.
-When you log in, you'll see a list of the ACT test dates you have scores for.
+The fastest way to view your ACT scores is to go online to your ACT account.
+Once you log in, you'll see a list of the ACT test dates you have scores for:

-Next, click on "View Scores" for that particular date to view your ACT scores.
-You'll be taken to a screen where you have to reenter your password, for security's sake.
+Next, click on "View Scores" for the test date for which you want to view your ACT scores.
+You'll be taken to a screen on which you have to reenter your password (for security's sake):

-Once you enter your password, you'll be taken to a page with your ACT results.
-For a more detailed explanation of how to get your scores, we have a step-by-step explanation here.
+Once you enter your password again, you'll be taken to a page with your ACT results.
+For a more detailed explanation on how to get your scores, check out our step-by-step guide.

 Why Does It Take So Long to Get My ACT Score?

-It might seem that grading shouldn't take too long since your answers can be graded automatically through the scan sheet.
-But if you remember that hundreds of thousands of students take the ACT at each test date, all of these things need to happen for each student:
+It might seem as though grading shouldn't take too long since ACT tests are scored automatically.
+But remember that hundreds of thousands of students take the ACT on each test date!
+What's more, all of these things need to happen for each student taking the test:

-- Each test is shipped to ACT scoring headquarters.
+- Each test is shipped to the ACT, Inc., scoring headquarters.

-- Each test is scanned and the raw score is calculated.
+- Each test is scanned to calculate a raw score.

-- Each test receives a scaled score from 1-36 depending on the curve for that test.
+- Each test receives a scaled score from 1 to 36, depending on the curve for that test.

-Once you get your ACT scores back, you have a few options for what you can do next.
+Once you get your ACT scores back, you have a couple of options for what to do next.

-We have more details in this article about deciding on a retake, but basically it boils down to what your target score is and how likely you are to improve your score from one test to the next.
-Your ACT target score should be determined by the average ACT scores of the schools you want to get into.
-When you view your ACT scores, if they’re a lot lower than your target score, then it might be worth retaking the test.
+Whether you retake the ACT ultimately boils down to two factors: what your target score is and how likely you are to improve your score from one test to the next.
+Your ACT target score is determined by the average ACT scores of the schools you want to get into.
+If your ACT scores are a lot lower than your target score, then it might be worth retaking the test.

 It’s not enough, however, to look at your ACT results and say, “Well, I didn’t do as well as I wanted, so I’d better take it again.”
-As we discuss in this article about ACT score decreases, there’s about a 50-50 chance that if you retake the ACT, you’ll score the same or lower.
-The odds of your score decreasing get even higher if you don’t put in much studying time.
+As we discuss in our article on ACT score decreases, there’s about a 50-50 chance that if you retake the ACT, you’ll score the same or lower.
+And the odds of a score decrease are even higher if you don’t put in much studying time.

-To improve your composite score by one to four points, you’ll need to put in forty hours of smart prep.
-Increasing your score by more than that requires even more time and energy put into prepping.
-This doesn’t mean just brute-forcing it by doing as many practice tests and quizzes as you can get your hands on; instead, you’ll want to use a system that focuses in on your weaknesses and helps you improve them.
+To improve your composite ACT score by 1 to 4 points, you’ll need to put in around 40 hours of smart prep.
+Increasing your score by more than this requires even more time and energy for your prep.
+This doesn’t mean just brute-forcing it by doing as many practice tests and quizzes as you can get your hands on; instead, you'll want to use a system that focuses in on your weaknesses and helps you improve them.

-If you're completely satisfied with how you did, then your next step should be to send out your scores to the colleges you're applying to.
-We've got a complete list of school and college codes for you to use here.
+If you're completely satisfied with how you did on the exam, then your next step should be to send your scores to the colleges you're applying to.
+We've also got a complete list of school and college codes you can use to send your scores.

 Know you want to retake the ACT, but not sure when to do it?
-Check out our continually-updated ACT test dates article to find out when the next time you can take the test is.
-You should also read our great article on the best test dates for the ACT.
+Check out all upcoming ACT test dates to find out when you can take the test next.
+And for tips, read our article on the best ACT test dates.

-When's the last date you can take the ACT and still have your scores get to schools on time?
-Find out with these articles about the last ACT date for early admissions deadlines and for regular admissions deadlines.
+When's the last date you can take the ACT and still have your scores get to schools in time?
+Find out with these articles about the last ACT dates for early admissions deadlines and regular admissions deadlines.